Analyzing DIA data

 - In the Workflow tab, select the ‘DIA_SpecLib_Quant’ workflow from the dropdown menu and click ‘Load’.

-- On the Database tab, use ‘Browse’ to select the FASTA sequence database file
+- On the Database tab, use ‘Browse’ to select the FASTA sequence database file.

 - On the ‘Quant (DIA)’ tab, note that DIA-NN will be run unless unchecked.
 The spectral library generated by FragPipe will automatically be passed to DIA-NN for quantification of the DIA files provided.

 - On the ‘Run’ tab, set the output directory and click ‘Run’.
-Example output from this workflow can be downloaded here.

 DIA_DIA-Umpire_SpecLib_Quant